Non-Convex Exact Community Recovery in Stochastic Block Model: Numerical Results

 \subsection{Convergence Performance}

-Next we conduct the experiments of convergence performance to test the number of iterations needed by our approach GPM to exactly identify the underlying communities.
-For comparison, we also test the convergence performance of MGD, which is an iterative algorithm that has similar per-iteration cost to GPM.
-In the experiments, we use $\alpha=10$ and $\beta=2$ and generate graphs of dimensions $n=1000$, $5000$, and $10000$ by Model \ref{model:SBM}.
-We use $\|\bx^k{\bx^k}^T-\bx^*{\bx^*}^T\|_F$ (resp. $\|\bm{Q}^k{\bm{Q}^k}^T-\bx^*{\bx^*}^T\|_F)$ as the measure of distance from $\bx^k$ (resp. $\bm{Q}^k$) to the ground truth $\bxs$ or $-\bxs$, where $\bx^k$ (resp. $\bm{Q}^k$) is the iterate generated in the $k$-th iteration of GPM (resp.
-MGD).
-In Figure \ref{fig-2}, we plot this measure of distance to the ground truth against the iteration number for both GPM and MGD.
-It is observed that GPM exhibits a finite termination phenomenon and converges to the ground truth much faster than MGD.
-This also corroborates our theoretical development that our approach identifies the underlying communities in at most $O(\log n/\log\log n)$ number of PM and GPM iterations.
+Next, we study the convergence performance of PPM and MGD, both of which have similar per-iteration cost, and report the number of iterations needed to exactly identify the two communities in graphs generated according to the binary symmetric SBM.
+We do not report the performance of GPM, SDP, and SC, as GPM and PPM have very similar performance, SDP cannot be solved to high accuracy using ADMM, and SC can be directly solved using the MATLAB function \textsf{eigs}.
+We conduct 3 sets of numerical tests each on graphs with and without self-loops, which correspond to $\beta \in \{4,8,16\}$.
+In each set, we generate 5 graphs of dimension $n=2000$, which correspond to $\alpha=(\sqrt{\beta}+\sqrt{2})^2+i$ for $i \in \{1,2,3,4,5\}$.
+Such a setting ensures that the information-theoretic threshold for exact recovery is met.
+Let $\bx^k$ and $\bm{Q}^k$ denote $k$-th iterate of PPM and MGD, respectively.
+In Figures \ref{fig-2} and \ref{fig-5}, we plot the distances of the iterates to the ground truth $\|\bx^k\bx^{k^T}-\bx^*\bx^{*^T}\|_F$ and $\|\bm{Q}^k\bm{Q}^{k^T}-\bx^*\bx^{*^T}\|_F$ against the iteration number for PPM and MGD, respectively.
+It can be observed that PPM exhibits a finite termination phenomenon and converges to the ground truth much faster than MGD in graphs both with and without self-loops.
+This also corroborates the iteration complexity established in Theorem~\ref{thm:main} and Section~\ref{sec:no-loop}.